Muskan178/Git-Demo/README.md

-# netfl-X
+# git_demo
-Demo of netflix page
+Demo to create the file in github and copy to local
 <br>
 Commit means save the changes in github